 japan airlines new business class

 The best part?
-This incredible flight – which normally costs $5,000 or more – is just 60,000 AAdvantage miles each way.
-With 145,000 miles, you've got more than enough for a roundtrip flight.
+This incredible flight – which normally costs $5,000 or more – could be yours for just 60,000 AAdvantage miles each way.
+With a minimum of 110,000 miles in your account, you've got nearly enough for a roundtrip flight (as long as you can find the award availability).

 Read more: The Best Ways to Use American AAdvantage Miles